divisionbyz0rro/Infiniscryption/Spells/package/README.md

 <summary>Changelog</summary>

 2.0
-- Updated documentation for Kaycee's Mond API and required that API as a dependency.
+- Updated documentation for Kaycee's Mod API and required that API as a dependency.

 1.2.7
 - Added pixel icons for compatibility with GBC mode